 A sample prediction file for the test phase (quantitative) can be found here.

 A sample prediction file for the second phase (qualitative) can be found here.

 Encryption key for validation groundtruth and test set (without groundtruth) is "zeAzLQN7DnSIexQukc9W".

 Encryption key for files test80_01.zip to test80_25.zip is ".chalearnLAPFirstImpressionsSECONDRoundICPRWorkshop2016.".

 We are making avaiable gender and ethnicity annotations for the first impressions data set.
 The labels were made avaiable by Heysem Kaya and Albert Ali Salah.

-Please cite the following paper for making reference to such annotations:
+Please cite the following papers for making reference to such annotations: